North Italy Road Trip: Best 7-Day Italian Lakes Itinerary

 Bellagio

-Being a popular tourist resort town and famous for its villas overlooking the lake, Bellagio has both a luxurious and cozy atmosphere.
+Being a popular tourist town and famous for its villas overlooking the lake, Bellagio has both a luxurious and cozy atmosphere.
 This bustling small town offers countless cafes, restaurants, and shops, flower-adorned alleyways, and perfect lake views.

 To finish off our visit to Bellagio, we had a great dinner at the rooftop restaurant Bilacus (